yardentamir/employees-birthday-board/README.md

 # employees-birthday-board

 [https://employees-birthday-board.netlify.app](https://employees-birthday-board.netlify.app)

-employees birthday board - see who has birthday and send them happy birthday
+employees' birthday board - see who has a birthday and send them a happy birthday

 ## Routs